RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-rust-client-sdk/docs/TicTacToeApi.md

 ## take_turn

 > take_turn(game_id, game_turn_info)
-Make a game move for the specified Player.
+Make a game move (turn) for the specified Player.

-Make a game move for the specified Player.
+Make a game move (turn) for the specified Player.

 ### Parameters